robertcrabtree/Pintastic/README.md

 # Pintastic

-Pintastic is a Swift framework for iOS that enables developers to layout views easily and quickly.
+Pintastic is a Swift Package for iOS that enables developers to layout views quickly and easily.

 ## Why Use Pintastic

 * Method chaining makes Pintastic fun and easy to use.
 Save a lot of typing and start getting stuff done!
-* It's lightweight and low risk.
+* Because Pintastic is lightweight it is also low risk.

 ```swift
 let container = UIView()